 There are trusted, reputable resale marketplaces to list paid-off timeshares for as low as $15.
 You can research the current market value of your timeshare ownership, list it for sale and find a buyer in one place.

-TUG and Redweek.com are highly rated by The Better Business Bureau and millions of timeshare owners.
+The Better Business Bureau and millions of timeshare owners highly rate TUG and Redweek.
 TUG alone has successfully sold or rented $55 million worth of timeshares since they opened their doors in 1993.

 In a Rough Spot?
-Rent Your Timeshare as Temporary Solution
+Rent Your Timeshare as a Temporary Solution